avkarcr/cryptohub/README.md

 ### 4.3 Use of example data

-Now that you have populated the tables with test data, let's run a query for the activity 'CryptoProject Airdrop' to see where John can withdraw funds from his wallet for this activity.
+Now that you have populated the tables with test data, let's run a query (DBeaver -> SQL Editor -> New SQL Script) for the activity
+'CryptoProject Airdrop' to see where John can withdraw funds from his wallet for this activity.

 ```sql